njpipeorgan/L1000-bayesian/pipeline/README.md

 # L1000 Bayesian pipeline

 ## Pipeline overview

 The pipeline takes raw fluorescence intensity data from  LINCS L1000 Phase II datasets as input and gives a combined *z*-score profile for each experiment as its signature.
 The pipeline is composed the following steps:

 1. LISS and quality control.
 In this step, we perform a two step linear scaling to calibrate the fluorescent intensities.
-We have make sure  the example data is of good quality, but you can add different type of quality control based on your need.
+The sameple data we give are of good quality so there is no code to remove bad wells, but you can add different types of quality control on other data based on calibration parameters or other properties when necessary.

 2. Peak deconvolution.
 For beads coupled with two different transcript barcodes, a deconvolution step is involved to infer the peak position for each gene.
 Two probability distributions will be given to the transcripts as the estimations of their expression levels.

 3. Quantile normalization.
 The shape of expression profile is standardized across all samples on the same plate so that different samples on the same plate are comparable to each other.

 4. *z*-score inference. *z*-scores are inferred from the probability distribution for each gene to represent relative gene expression.

 5. Combining replicates.
-There are no replicates in the sample dataset.
-If there are replicates in your dataset, you can combine the z-scores you get from this pipeline.
+The sample data only include the measurements on one of the three bio-replicates, so there is no combination process in the code.
+If there are replicates in your dataset, you can combine the *z*-scores you get from this pipeline.

 ## Prerequisites